-Cbus Property is a wholly owned subsidiary of Cbus, the industry superannuation fund for the construction, building and allied industries, with funds under management exceeding \$70 billion as of 30 June 2022.
+Cbus Property is a wholly owned entity of Cbus Super, the industry superannuation fund for the construction, building and allied industries, with funds under management exceeding \$85 billion at 30 June 2023.

-Cbus Property has responsibilities for the strategic performance and management of all aspects of the Cbus direct property investment business, including major investments and developments in the commercial, retail and residential sectors.
-The property portfolio exceeds \$6 billion, with a further \$5 billion of development work 'in hand' as of 30 June 2022.
+Cbus Property has responsibility for the strategic performance and management of all aspects of the Cbus direct property investment business, including major investments and developments in the commercial and residential sectors.
+The property portfolio currently exceeds \$6.0 billion, with a further \$5.0 billion of development work 'in hand', making Cbus Property one of Australia's leading integrated property investors.

-Since inception in 2006, Cbus Property has built a strong reputation by delivering leading sustainable development projects and manages an investment portfolio that sets the benchmark for sustainable buildings.
+Since inception in 2006, Cbus Property has built a strong reputation by delivering market-leading sustainable commercial development projects and managing an investment portfolio that sets the benchmark for sustainable buildings.